Kenosha Public Library Leadership

 Barbara oversees the operation and administration of the city’s public library as well as the Kenosha County Library System, including matters related to library and system policies, finances, facilities, and personnel.
 She works closely with library staff and key partners county-wide to ensure progress is made with the library and library system long-term strategic goals and annual objectives.
 She serves on the Leadership Table for Building Our Future and as a Readers are Leaders volunteer.
 Barbara is also a recognized leader in the professional library community, serving as Board Chair for Wisconsin Library Services.

-Rob manages the IT, Collections, and Build Grounds & Maintenance Departments.
-When not helping out on the reference desk, he is negotiating contracts, reviewing new technologies for the library, experimenting with machine learning, and helping where he can.
+Rob manages the IT, Collections, and newly formed Data Governance and Analytics department.
+When not helping out on the reference desk, he negotiates contracts, reviews new technologies for the library, experiments with machine learning, and helps where he can.
 He is also a co-author of the ALA Bill of Rights Article VII and a privacy advocate.
-When away from the office, Rob is working on his home, car, and remote troubleshooting his parent's computers.
+When away from the office, Rob works on his home, car and remote troubleshooting his parent's computers.

 Heather believes that the public library is the best place for families to learn, play, and connect.
 She thinks there is nothing better than seeing a child light up when discovering something new!
 Sponsored by the Public Library Association as a 2017 ALA Emerging Leader and was named a 2019 Mover & Shaker by Library Journal, Heather regularly speaks about program development and early childhood literacy initiatives at library conferences nationwide.
 Heather loves learning alongside families in STEAM programs and yoga classes, cooking, reading nonfiction, and hanging out with her husband and their two cats.